 Your heart may swell with love when you watch your baby sleeping.
 She looks so sweet and innocent.
-Your heart may race however, when you can’t get her to stay asleep all night or at times when you really want her to.
+Your heart may race, though, when you can’t get her to stay asleep all night or at times when you really want her to.

 Understand Your Baby's Sleep Needs